Diffraction of singularities for the wave equation on manifolds with corners: Bundles and bicharacteristics

 Thus, using the coordinates

 on $\Tesstar M$, valid where $\taues\neq 0$, hence (outside the zero section) near where $p=0$, and dropping $\sigmaes$ to obtain coordinates on $\Sesstar M$,

 The rescaled Hamilton vector field

-is homogeneous of degree $0$, and thus can be regarded as a vector field on $\Sesstar M$ which is tangent to $\esSigma$.
+\nomenclature[H]{$\mathsf{H}_{\eso}$}{Hamilton vector field on edge-smooth cosphere bundle} is homogeneous of degree $0$, and thus can be regarded as a vector field on $\Sesstar M$ which is tangent to $\esSigma$.
 (Note that while $\sH_{\eso}$ depends on the choice of $x$, and the particular homogeneous degree $-1$ function, $|\taues|^{-1}$, used to re-homogenize $\sH_p$, these choices only change $\sH_{\eso}$ by a positive factor, so its direction is independent of the choices---though our choices are in any case canonical.)

 With the notation of \cite[Section~7]{mvw1} (where it is explained slightly differently, as the underlying manifold is not a blow-up of another space), corresponding to the edge fibration there is a natural map